-The following information represents securities sold by the Company within the past three years through April 4, 2022 which were not registered under the Securities Act.
+The following information represents securities sold by the Company within the past three years through June 30, 2022 which were not registered under the Securities Act.
 Included are new issues, securities issued in exchange for property, services or other securities and new securities resulting from the modification of outstanding securities.
 The Company sold all of the securities listed below pursuant to the exemption from registration provided by Section 4(a)(2) of the Securities Act, or Regulation D or Regulation S promulgated thereunder.
+The information presented below with respect to securities sold or granted and the exercise price of certain securities has been adjusted to account for the Reverse Share Split.